rjframe/b2-client/README.md

 ## Introduction

-B2-client is an async-runtime-agnostic, HTTP client-agnostic interface to the Backblaze B2 API.
+B2-client is an async runtime-agnostic, HTTP client-agnostic interface to the Backblaze B2 API.
+The full B2 API is supported.

-Note that most (if not all) of these functions can incur charges to your account.
-You will want to mock the B2 servers in your code's tests.
+Note that most of these functions can incur charges to your account.

 ## License